yaml-language-server: $schema=schema/obml-schema.json

 Measure Filters¶

-Apply a filter to a measure so it only aggregates matching rows:
+Apply filters to a measure so it only aggregates matching rows.
+The filters property accepts a list of leaf filters and filter groups.

 measures: